ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     19.2.
 Implement logic for selecting appropriate tier based on task complexity [COMPLETED] 19.3.
 Update LLMManager to support tiered queries [COMPLETED] 19.4.
 Add tests for tiered LLM approach [COMPLETED] 19.5.
-Implement fallback mechanisms for when higher-tier LLMs are unavailable [TODO] 19.6.
+Implement fallback mechanisms for when higher-tier LLMs are unavailable [COMPLETED] 19.6.
 Implement cost optimization strategies for LLM usage [IN PROGRESS]

 20. Enhance Error Handling and Logging